weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 # Built-in parameters

-B​uilt in search parameters are available in all Weaviate instances and don't require any modules.​
+Built in search parameters are available in all Weaviate instances and don't require any modules.

-## NearVector
+## nearVector

 This filter allows you to find data objects in the vicinity of an input vector.
 It's supported by the `Get{}` function.

-* Note: this argument is different from the [GraphQL `Explore{}` function](explore.html) )
+* Note: this argument is different from the [GraphQL `Explore{}` function](explore.html)
 * Note: Cannot use multiple `'near'` arguments, or a `'near'` argument along with an [`'ask'`](../modules/qna-transformers.html) filter

 ### Variables